-Full time Master students are awarded substantial bursaries, but with certain conditions.
+Full-time Master’s degree students are awarded substantial bursaries, but with certain conditions.
 There are also very lucrative scarce skills bursaries available from the NRF.

 How to deal with complaints and unhappiness:

-Tertiary students are mature individuals who determine their own progress and development and should therefore be very critical about the learning and teaching environment in which they find themselves.
+Tertiary students are mature individuals who determine their own progress and development and should, therefore, be very critical about the learning and teaching environment in which they find themselves.

 It is then only natural that any problem which might arise should be resolved by means of interactive communication.

 A hierarchy of communication has been set up to resolve the issues that might occur.
-Problems in the class room can only really be resolved by the students and the lecturer because they are both at the core of the problem and know what the issues are.
+Problems in the classroom can only really be resolved by the students and the lecturer because they are both at the core of the problem and know what the issues are.
 Each year group has a student representative to speak and act on behalf of the group and has representation on the Architectural student body and represents the group at the Departmental meetings.

 If a problem cannot be amicably resolved with the lecturer then the mentoring lecturer for the year group must be approached.
 Thereafter the protocol to follow is the Head of Department [Prof Jacques Laubscher], The Dean of the Faculty [Prof Ben van Wyk], the Deputy Vice-Chancellor [Prof Lourens van Staden] and finally the Ombudsman for academic matters.